 What can I study?

-Access to Higher Education and Employment: Criminal Justice and Policing (including Law) - Full-time
+Access to Higher Education: Criminal Justice and Policing Studies (19+) including a four week introductory course - Full-time

 A Criminal justice and Policing Access to HE Diploma is for you if you want to pursue a career in the Police for or to study criminology.